 So I’m fresh back in the states after my first visit to Italy last month.
 It was a semi-spontaneous trip that was planned for my birthday (February 11) because of other plans that fell through.
-Really, it was a lesson to be thankful for closed doors because Italy is a gorgeous country, and the history astounded me every day.
+Really, it was a lesson to be thankful for closed doors because Italy is a gorgeous country, the food is spectacular, and the history astounded me every day.
 What an amazing trip to be able to see and hear about everything I’ve read in history books growing up.
 NOTHING beats learning about something by seeing it with your own eyes.

 Nevertheless, after countless research, I hadn’t read anyone mention these five things.
 Though they are small details, it would’ve been nice to know what to expect.
 Coming from the US, this might have been a tiny bit of culture shock.
 Though, it definitely didn’t ruin my time in Italy, and I’d definitely go back in a heartbeat (Hellooooo repeat trip to Firenze!).
 Here are the 5 things nobody told me about Italy before I visited.
 In addition, five beautiful pictures of Italy to still encourage you to GO.